andyblight/lottery/README.md

 depends on each lottery and each set of balls.

 ## In progress

+Removed num_lines from ticket generation methods.
+Change names of ticket generation to line generation.
+Noticed that removing the alternate path in ticket generation reduced number of winners.

 Euro4 Ticket generation seems to produce the most winners.
 Modify next_ticket.py to generate ticket based on specified methods.